yuvalmGS/gigaspaces-wiki-jekyll/xap97/asynchronous-persistency-with-the-mirror.markdown

 layout: post
 title:  Asynchronous Persistency
 categories: XAP97
-parent: space-persistency.html
+parent: space-persistency-overview.html
 weight: 600
 ---

-{% summary  %}Reliable Asynchronous Persistency (Mirror){% endsummary %}
+{% summary  %}  {% endsummary %}

-# Overview

-The GigaSpaces Mirror Service provides reliable asynchronous persistency.
+The XAP Mirror Service provides reliable asynchronous persistency.
 This allows you to asynchronously delegate the operations conducted with the In-Memory-Data-Grid (IMDG) into a backend database, significantly reducing the performance overhead.

 {% indent %}
 ![data-grid-async-persist.jpg](/attachment_files/data-grid-async-persist.jpg)